panoply/syncify/readme.md

 ### Usage

-Produce terse output by passing `--terse` command flag.
+Produce terse output by passing the `--terse` command flag.
 The `--prod` flag will also produce terse output.
 You can pass a boolean `false` to options to skip minification.
+The `terser` options defined within your Syncify configuration file will be used when performing minification.
+If all terser options are set to `false` then (logically) terse minification will not be applied.

 ### Terse Options

 Below is is the default configuration Syncify uses for minification.
+The `json`, `liquid`, `markup` and `script` options accept either an object or a boolean value.
+Passing boolean `true` will use defaults, whereas boolean `false` will skip minification.

 <!-- prettier-ignore -->
 ```ts